handyc/klurp/README.md

- 316 days until Klurp v.
+ 316 edays until Klurp v.
 1.0 New Year's release party
  # klurp

 ## a text engine for anything